Trevecca Nazarene Trojans: Overview

-The first intercollegiate team is men's basketball led by Elmer Heaberlin in 1969.
-Dr. Mark R. Moore was president.
-Baseball was added next and led by Bill Green.
-The first championship came with the 1972-1973 men's basketball team.
-Bill Boner replaced Elmer Heaberlin as men's coach and later went on to be a US Congressmen and Mayor of Nashville.
+The first intercollegiate team fielded by Trevecca was men's basketball, led by Elmer Heaberlin in 1969 during Dr. Mark R. Moore's tenure as university president.
+Baseball was added next, led by Bill Green.
+The first championship came with the 1972–73 men's basketball team.
+Bill Boner replaced Elmer Heaberlin as men's coach and later went on to be a US Congressman and Mayor of Nashville.

-The first All-American for Trevecca is Kenny Thomas who later coached at Volunteer State Community College and then at USC-Aiken.
+The first All-American for Trevecca was Kenny Thomas, who later coached at Volunteer State Community College and later at USC Aiken.

 The athletic director at Trevecca is Mark Elliott, a former Vanderbilt University baseball and basketball player.
-He later played in the NY Mets organization in the same outfield as Darryl Strawberry and Billy Beane.
+He later played in the New York Mets organization in the same outfield as Darryl Strawberry and Billy Beane.

 The voice of the Trojans and sports information director is Gregory Ruff.
-Ruff has worked in local media for year before and during his time at Trevecca, Ruff broadcast for Vanderbilt University, Belmont University, as well as the Nashville Stars.
+Ruff has worked in local media before and during his time at Trevecca, broadcasting for Vanderbilt University and Belmont University, as well as the Nashville Stars.
+Ruff, a Trevecca graduate, started with the university in 1998.

-Sports Teams
+Varsity sports

-Basketball
+Trevecca competes in seventeen intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, golf, soccer, and track and field (indoor/outdoor); while women's sports include basketball, cross country, golf, soccer, softball, STUNT, track and field (indoor/outdoor), and volleyball.